In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Operation as a HV supplier to the 180L detector

-One row on the outer edge of the ELCC was used as a veto channel to select fully contained event.
+The outer cells of the ELCC plane were set as veto to select fully contained events.
 There were two dead channels and two high dark current channels (see Fig.~\ref{fig:Veto_channel}).

-These channels were set as veto, and for the dead channel, the surrounding 1 cell was also set as a veto channel.
+The high dark current channels were also added to the veto, as were the channels surrounding dead channels.

 Various monitored quantities during the data taking period are shown in Fig.~\ref{fig:monitor}.
+The sampling interval for these monitored quantities is 33 seconds.

-The CW output voltage has a time variation of about \SI{1}{\kV} and can drop several kV momentarily.
+The CW output voltage has a temporal variation of about \SI{1}{\kV} and can drop several kV momentarily.
 As an example, the CW output voltage, anode current, and anode voltage on July 20 are shown in Fig.~\ref{fig:monitor_20240720}.

-The CW output voltage fluctuates at \SI{34.2+-0.4}{\kV} during this period.
-As can be seen from Eq.~\ref{eq:V_CW}, the CW output voltage is estimated from $V_a$ and $I_a$.
-While the anode voltage remains sufficiently stable, the variation in the CW output voltage is primarily dependent on the fluctuations in anode current.
-Around 12 noon, an instantaneous voltage drop of about \SI{7}{\kV} occurs, likely due to a temporary increase in anode current caused by discharge in the CW and ELCC.
-The frequency of this momentary voltage drop was less than a few times per day and did not cause DAQ outages.
-On July 27, the CW output voltage drops to about 2 kV.
-This is because the voltage input to the CW multiplier was stopped due to an interlock caused by a discharge.
+The CW output voltage fluctuates by \SI{0.4}{\kV} around \SI{34.2}{\kV} during this period.
+As the cathode voltage is calculated from the monitored anode current and voltage, the sharp CW voltage drop of \SI{7}{\kV} observed in one bin near noon in Fig.~\ref{fig:monitor_20240720} likely is an artifact from a discharge in the CW or ELCC.
+The frequency of such a momentary voltage drop was less than a few times per day and did not cause DAQ outages.
+In another incident on July 27, the CW output voltage dropped to about \SI{2}{\kV}.
 The anode voltage of \SI{9.18}{\kV} remained applied, and the voltage drop in the resistor chain was probably caused by reverse current flow through the diodes in the CW multiplier.
-Moisture content was also monitored using a dew point meter and was below the lower limit of the meter for most of the measurement period.
+This voltage drop was because the voltage input to the CW multiplier was stopped by an interlock that was triggered by such a discharge.
+Moisture content was also monitored using a dew point meter and was below the lower limit of the meter's range for most of the measurement period.
 This means that the moisture content was less than 0.05 ppm.